-Tulane Law alum Kevin Yorn (L’90) will speak at the April 6 inaugural 2018 Entertainment Law Conference.
+Tulane Law alum Kevin Yorn (L’90) spoke at the April 6 inaugural 2018 Entertainment Law Conference.

-A veritable Who’s Who list of entertainment executives descends on Tulane Law School April 6 for a major conference examining the rapidly shifting frontiers of the entertainment industry.
+A veritable Who’s Who list of entertainment executives descended on Tulane Law School in April for a major conference examining the rapidly shifting frontiers of the entertainment industry.

-Among other highlights, the conference will feature a keynote discussion on the future of Film and Television entertainment between Sanford Panitch (A&S ’89), President of Columbia Pictures, and Jeff Frost (L ’89), President of Sony Pictures Television Studios.
+The conference featured a keynote discussion on the future of Film and Television entertainment between Sanford Panitch (A&S ’89), President of Columbia Pictures, and Jeff Frost (L ’89), President of Sony Pictures Television Studios.

-The conference, titled “Geaux Create: Disruption, Continuity and the Role of Law in Creativity,” will explore powerful forces disrupting and remaking the industry, from new technologies and distribution channels to virtual reality and a melding of sports, media, and entertainment content.
+The conference, titled “Geaux Create: Disruption, Continuity and the Role of Law in Creativity,” also explored the powerful forces disrupting and remaking the industry, from new technologies and distribution channels to virtual reality and a melding of sports, media, and entertainment content.

-In addition to Frost and Panitch, the distinguished panelists include:
+In addition to Frost and Panitch, the distinguished panelists included:

 • David Boyle L '90, Special Advisor, Motion Pictures